lyxj/network-docter/README.md

 # network-docter
-the code repositor of network-docter
+the code repository of network-docter